-The Fujitsu Group has constructed EMS based on the ISO 14001 international standard and is promoting environmental improvement activities across the group.
+The Fujitsu Group has constructed EMS based on the ISO 14001 in ternational standard and is promoting environmental improvement activities across the group.
 By constructing EMS worldwide, the Fujitsu Group further strengthened its Group governance.
 This also allows the Group to promote even more efficient and highly effective environmental activities, including understanding the state of activities, legal compliance, and emergency response.
+As of March 2024, Fujitsu and 22 domestic Group Fujitsu companies had acquired ISO 14001 G roup Integrated Certification.